Brett-Tanner/Journal/2024/Aug_24.md

 ## August 19th

+### LMS

+- Notifications
+  - [x] Views
+    - [x] Popover
+      - [x] Make the X submit to mark it read
+        - Need all notifications so index is correct
+      - [x] Add turbo response for marking it read
+        - Just re-render the popover
+      - [x] Add link to index at bottom
+  - [x] To parents when a child's test result becomes available
+  - [x] Auto-mark notifications read when link is followed
+    - Probably needs to direct to show action first, which updates the notification and redirects
+  - [x] When there are new (relevant) support messages
+    - [x] Add `#participants` to support request
+      - Returns an AR relation of Users who've commented or who sumbitted the request
+    - [x] Notify admins & sales when new request created
+    - [x] Notify participants when new message added to request
+      - Other than the person who messaged

+## August 20th

 - **THE LAST THING YOU PUSHED ON THE 8th CAUSED 2 PROBLEMS**
   - Calendar can't look forward or back a week
+  - It's a problem with those weeks specifically
 - [] Need a separate column for food allergy, boolean
   - Talk to leroy about it
   - [] After Summer School, change it so allergy kids can't see the option for lunch